tangllty/tang-docs/docs/en/guide/introduction.md

 # Introduction

-TangMaoMao Permission Management System is based on the latest technology stack to develop a set of front-end and back-end separation of permission management system.
+Tang Permission Management System is based on the latest technology stack to develop a set of front-end and back-end separation of permission management system.

 ## Purpose